Jones Act Attorneys: We Protect the Rights of Maritime Injury Victims

 The Jones Act, also known as the Merchant Marine Act of 1920, is a federal statute designed to support and promote the American Merchant Marine while also providing important protections to sailors and crew members who are injured in the course of their employment.
 Prior to the passage of the Act, seamen who were injured, became sick, or died at sea had little if any recourse because they were not able to hold their employers accountable for work-related accidents and injuries.
 With the passage of the Jones Act, injured seamen gained important legal rights.
 They are now able to file a negligence lawsuit against their maritime employers for work-related injuries.

-Our Jones Act Lawyer Outlines All Your Legal Options
+Our Jones Act Lawyer Outlines Your Jones Act Claim and Other Legal Options

 If you have been hurt while working on or near the water, it is important to know that many other laws in addition to the Jones Act provide employees with the legal rights and protections they need to recover from their injuries.
 For example, in some cases an injured employee may not be classified as a “seaman” under the Jones Act but may fall under the protections of other maritime acts, such as the Longshore Harbor and Worker’s Compensation Act (LHWCA) or the Outer Continental Shelf Lands Act (OCSLA).